Section 184 /26 Information Certificates

-When a strata titled property is sold, the seller must obtain a statement of levy positions (information certificate) from the owners corporation manager in accordance with Section 184 of the Strata Schemes Act.
+When a strata titled property is sold, the seller must obtain a statement of levy positions (information certificate) from the owners corporation manager in accordance with Section 184 of the Strata Schemes Management Act 2015.
 The information certificate is then used for the purposes of settlement.

 A section 184 certificate highlights important facts about the financial situation of the building and the lot you are interested in and it’s a good idea to do your research before you purchase into the strata scheme complex.